DaveACIM/White-Paper-Canon-Academic/README.md

 # White Paper Canon Academic (WPCA)
 ### A Coherence-First Architecture for Stable Intelligence at Scale

-A coherence-first architectural framework for stabilizing intelligence at scale.
+A coherence-first architecture for stabilizing intelligence at scale.

 > Intelligence stabilizes when causal authority is unified.